Ready for Sunday School. Delbert (9), Doris (6), Donald (8) Wilson.

 Doris’s cherry hat came from the Sears Roebuck catalog.
 She asked if she could wear the hat to school.
 But, she had it on while she rode on the giant strides and lost the cherries.

 Delbert and Donald have new suits.
 Through the years the hems were let out and let out.
 And a good thing, too, as Wilsons would soon feel the squeeze of the Great Depression.
-Delbert and Donald even wore those suits in 8th Grade.
+Delbert and Donald even wore those knickers in 8th Grade.